All Products

 • Distributed data cache acceleration

-Multi-attach-enabled cloud disks deliver high performance, IOPS, and throughput and can facilitate performance acceleration for storage systems with slow and medium speeds.
-For example, data lakes are commonly built on top of Object Storage Service (OSS).
-Each data lake can be simultaneously accessed by multiple clients.
-Data lakes deliver high sequential read throughput and high append write throughput, but have low sequential read/write throughput, high latency, and low random read/write performance.
-To greatly improve the access performance in scenarios such as data lakes, you can attach a high-speed, multi-attach-enabled cloud disk as a cache to compute nodes.
+Multi-attach-enabled cloud disks deliver high IOPS and throughput and can serve as a high-speed cache for storage systems with slower access patterns.
+For example, data lakes built on Object Storage Service (OSS) deliver high sequential read and append write throughput but have high latency and low random read/write performance.
+To improve access performance, attach a high-speed, multi-attach-enabled cloud disk as a cache to compute nodes.

 image